CZ-NIC/dns-probe/doc/README.md

 <img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" />
 </a>

-# FRED Documentation
+# DNS Probe Documentation

-This documentation aids users of the [Free Registry for ENUM and Domains](https://fred.nic.cz), the domain name registry software developed by CZ.NIC.
+This documentation aids users of the [DNS Probe](https://gitlab.labs.nic.cz/adam/dns-probe), a tool for collection of DNS information from scanned requests and responses.

-The documentation contains the following publications:
+The documentation contains the following sections:

-* Features,
-* Concepts,
+* Compilation and Installation,
-* Architecture Description,
+* Architecture,
-* Administration Manual,
+* YANG Module,
-* EPP Reference Manual,
-* RDAP API Reference.
+* Configuring DNS Probe with Sysrepo,
+* Exported Data Schema.

-The newest edition of the documentation is published at https://fred.nic.cz/documentation.
+The newest edition of the documentation is published at https://gitlab.labs.nic.cz/adam/dns-probe/-/tree/master/doc.

 ## What is in development